What's in your bag?

-People often ask "What do you shoot?" or "What gear do you use?", most of the time I feel this is used as some kind of score card or litmus test.
-For perspective, the best photographer I know uses a wooden box and roll of film to turn out pinhole photography to rival anything done with modern equipment so take this all with a grain of salt.
+People often ask "What do you shoot?" or "What gear do you use?", most of the time this is used as some kind of score card or litmus test.
+For perspective, the best photographer I know uses a wooden box and roll of film to turn out pinhole photography to rival anything done with modern equipment.

-I'm a bit of a collector with over 40 cameras so I am not going to list off everything I own but here is what is most used for work and play...
+I'm a bit of a collector so I am not going to list off everything I own but here is what is most used for work and play...

 Nikon D850 DSLR